 We recently celebrated Cinco de Mayo.
 What were locals able to experience at Coyo Taco?

 SL: This year for the first time, we didn’t do our regular block party.
 There were just too many parties.
 We did a Takeover at Soho House in NYC which is pretty cool.
 Sven secured an awesome group of DJs and we prepared our famous tacos for the party, members only.
 In Miami, we had taco and drink specials and had parties at all of our locations.
 Our Palm Beach and Brickell locations were on fire, as well as the Wynwood location.

 You’re also planning to open an outpost in Miami’s Time Out Market, while also expanding to locations outside of the US.
 What are your upcoming plans for the future?

 SL: Our success has been amazing!
 We have to pinch ourselves and are so grateful.
 We have 30 or more people contacting us every week saying, "We want Coyo, we want to partner with you."
 Paris, Berlin, Tokyo, Dubai, Vegas, Poland, Spain, Australia, Singapore, Korea.
 We carefully choose our international partners like our partners in Portugal, Multi Foods Restaurant Group.
 Currently, we have Time Out Market opening and we are building a new location in Coral Gables.
 We are also building a second location in Lisbon and one in Porto Portugal.
 As for other international locations, stay tuned!

-Photography courtesy of Coyo Taco
+Photography by: Photography courtesy of Coyo Taco